devkral/django-fast-iprestrict/README.md

 -   `count_only`: don't apply wait and block, when rule exists return only 0 (allowed), update the counter only and decorate request, for two-phased execution models

 Note: when the request is already annotated with a ratelimit with the same decorate_name both instances are merged

+Note: you can provide a rate and leave the field rate in iprestrict ratelimit unspecified for using the provided rate

 #### two phased execution model